Skip to content

 Photo: TARUMI Kengo

 Among the umi-acchā, full-time fishermen of such places as Itoman or the Kudaka Island are called uminchu (people of the sea).
 Literally, uminchu could live on the sea for a week or a month without any problem.
 Therefore fishermen are also called ichimanā (Itoman people) or kudakā (Kudaka people) in the Amami Islands.
-Uminchu of Itoman or the Kudaka Island used to make great voyages to the Philippines or Malaysia from the Amami Islands of the Kyushu region of Japan, chasing after bonito, flying fish, and gurukun.
+Uminchu of Itoman or the Kudaka Island used to make great voyages to the Philippines or Malaysia from the Amami Islands of the Kyushu region of Japan, chasing after bonito, flying fish, and gurukun fish.

 Compared to uminchu, most umi-acchā work in the coastal fishery.
 It is well known that when a reporter asked the world boxing champion, Gushiken Yoko, about his father’s occupation, Gushiken answered “He walks on the sea.”
 Indeed, Gushiken’s father was a umi-acchā—people of the Ryukyu Arc go out to the mudflats at low tide, and there, they all walk on the sea.